MindscapeHQ/raygun4node/README.md

 The following properties can be provided as user information:

 - `identifier` is the user identifier.
 This will be used to uniquely identify the user within Raygun.
 This is the only required parameter, but is only required if you are using customers tracking.
-- `isAnonymous` is a bool indicating whether the user is anonymous or actually has a user account.
-Even if this is set to true, you should still give the user a unique identifier of some kind.
-- `email` is the user's email address.
-- `fullName` is the user's full name.
-- `firstName` is the user's first or preferred name.
 - `uuid` is the identifier of the device the app is running on.
 This could be used to correlate user accounts over multiple machines.
+- `firstName` is the user's first or preferred name.
+- `lastName` is the user's surname name.
+- `fullName` is the user's full name.
+- `email` is the user's email address.

 All properties are `strings`.
 Any other properties will be discarded.